Yyx2626/VDJ_annotation/README.md

 because when bait is on IGHJ and prey is on IGHV, the mid sequence may be on IGHD.

 LCS algorithm does not allow any gaps or mismatches in D alignment.
-Its score shows how many continuous base pairs exactly match between a query and a subject sequence.
+Its score shows how many continuous base pairs exactly match between a query (mid of each read) and a subject sequence (reference D sequences in `<D.fa>`).
 It will output this kind of mid_D annotation, only when the score >= `[score_cutoff]` (default:5); otherwise, just output '-'.